 August is the quietest month of year as most of the Parisians flee Paris and business grinds to a stop.
 Again the business districts are very cheap all of August.

-The cheapest of the hotel chains.
-Costs are low as the locations are not central, most are around the inner ring road that goes around Paris.
-Typically you'll have a 5-10 minute walk to the nearest Metro and a 20 minute journey into the very centre of Paris.
+HotelF1 in Paris is the cheapest of the hotel chains.
+Costs are low as the locations are not central, most are around the inner ring road around Paris.
+Typically you'll have a 5-10 minute walk to the nearest Metro and a 20-minute journey into the centre of Paris.
 There is only a wash basin in the rooms, showers are external to the rooms on a shared basis.

-Similar locations to Hotel F1 around the inner ring road.
+ibis budget hotels in Paris are located in similar locations to Hotel F1 around the inner ring road.
 Larger rooms with many hotels accommodating small families.
-En-suite bathrooms.
+En suite bathrooms.

-Numerous locations spread across the city, some very central.
-Compact, no frills budget rooms.
-Ibis Styles tend to have larger family rooms available and offer breakfast included in the room rate.
+ibis and ibis Styles hotels are spread across numerous locations in the city, some central.
+Compact, no frills budget rooms. ibis Styles tend to have larger family rooms and offer breakfast included in the room rate.

-Comfortable traditional full service 3 and 4 star hotels, some relatively small, many in very central locations in the heart of Paris.
+Mercure hotels in Paris are comfortable traditional full service 3 and 4 star hotels, some relatively small, many in central locations in Paris.

 Pullman hotels tend to be in the business districts, rather than the main central tourist sites of Paris.
 Invariably Pullman hotels in Paris are large modern hotel purpose built blocks with all the services you would expect to support the businessman at work.